Chapter 8. Collections and Enumerators

 beginning and ending iterators, the beginning iterator is created

-by passing a non-NULL
+by passing a non-NULL enumeration interface pointer.
+The

-end iterator is created by passing NULL
+end iterator is created by passing NULL.
+The copy

 constructor is used when forming a looping statement.
 This iterator